lowrycode/swaplett-project/README.md

 ![Game logo shown for both light mode and dark mode](readme-images/game-logo.jpg)

 The colour theme ensures a good colour contrast when using both light mode and dark mode.
-A png file format was chosen to allow for a transparent background.
+A PNG file format was chosen to allow for a transparent background.

 ## User Interaction Design